Regularity underlying complexity: a redshift-independent description of the continuous variation of galaxy-scale molecular gas properties in the mass-star formation rate plane: Discussion: Toward a Simple Description of Molecular Gas in Star-forming Galaxies

-\subsubsection{Link to dark matter}
+\subsubsection{Link to Dark Matter}

-Merging and star-formation activity -- even in the ``secular" mode -- reflect the accretion of dark matter (DM) and the primordial gas bound to the DM haloes.
-It is thus interesting to check whether there are clear similarities between the distribution of SFRs of galaxies of a given mass and the accretion of DM onto the corresponding parent haloes. \citet{dekel09} determined the DM infall rates at the virial radius of $>$100 simulated DM haloes with mass 10$^{12}$\,\msun\ at $z$\,$\sim$\,2.5 which typically host $\sim$10$^{11}$\,\msun\ galaxies.
+Merging and SF activity -- even in the ``secular" mode -- reflect the accretion of DM and the primordial gas bound to the DM halos.
+It is thus interesting to check whether there are clear similarities between the distribution of SFRs of galaxies of a given mass and the accretion of DM onto the corresponding parent halos. \citet{dekel09} determined the DM infall rates at the virial radius of $>$100 simulated DM halos with mass 10$^{12}$\,\msun\ at $z$\,$\sim$\,2.5, which typically host $\sim$10$^{11}$\,\msun\ galaxies.
 For these systems (which have masses comparable to the galaxies used by \citealp{rodighiero11} to construct distributions of sSFR) the DM accretion spectrum shows an extended tail of high accretion rates which is dominated by ``major" merging activity where the mass ratio between accreted and parent DM halo is fairly high.
-It is obviously tempting to associate this feature of the DM accretion rate distributions in the simulations presented in \citet{dekel09} to the tail of excess SFRs contributed by starburst galaxies while the smooth accretion would then fuel the sustained secular mode of star formation that is characteristic of SFGs on the main sequence.
-This was already proposed by \citet{dekel09}, who also point out that in this context the abbreviation ``SFG" could legitimately stand for ``stream-fed galaxy".
-In analogy to our split of the sSFR-distribution in eq. \ref{eq:DGintro}, T. Goerdt et al. (in prep.) have decomposed the DM accretion rate distribution for such $z$\,=\,2.5 DM haloes with virial mass 10$^{12}$\,\msun\ into two log-normal contributions and find that the one shifted to high accretion rates contributes approx. 10\% to the infalling mass budget.
-This value is strikingly similar to the 14.2$^{+1.7}_{-1.3}$\% (68\% confidence limits) we inferred in S12 for the contribution of burst-like star formation to the total SFRD at $z$\,=\,2.
+It is obviously tempting to associate this feature of the DM accretion rate distributions in the simulations presented in \citet{dekel09} to the tail of excess SFRs contributed by SB galaxies while the smooth accretion would then fuel the sustained secular mode of SF that is characteristic of SFGs on the MS. This was already proposed by \citet{dekel09}, who also point out that in this context the abbreviation ``SFG" could legitimately stand for ``stream-fed galaxy".
+In analogy to our split of the sSFR-distribution in Equation \ref{eq:DGintro}, T. Goerdt et al. (in prep.) have decomposed the DM accretion rate distribution for such $z$\,=\,2.5 DM halos with virial mass 10$^{12}$\,\msun\ into two log-normal contributions and find that the one shifted to high accretion rates contributes approx. 10\% to the infalling mass budget.
+This value is strikingly similar to the 14.2$^{+1.7}_{-1.3}$\% (68\% confidence limits) we inferred in S12 for the contribution of burst-like SF to the total SFRD at $z$\,=\,2.

-\subsection{Universal star formation laws and the distribution of galaxies in the Schmidt-Kennicutt plane}
+\subsection{Universal Star Formation Laws and the Distribution of Galaxies in the Schmidt-Kennicutt Plane}